Swan River Colony: Events of the settlement

 A series of accidents followed the arrivals which probably nearly caused the abandonment of the expedition.
 Challenger and Sulphur both struck rocks while entering Cockburn Sound and were fortunate to escape with only minor damage.
 Parmelia however, under Stirling's "over confident pilotage", also ran aground, lost her rudder and damaged her keel, which necessitated extensive repairs.
 With winter now set in, the settlers were obliged to land on Garden Island.
 Bad weather and the required repairs meant that Stirling did not manage to reach the mainland until 18 June, and the remaining settlers on Parmelia finally arrived in early August.
 In early September a major disaster occurred: Marquis of Anglesea was driven ashore during a gale and wrecked beyond repair.
 The ship did not break up, as had been expected, but instead survived to become Western Australia's first prison hulk.

 The first reports of the new colony arrived back in England in late January 1830.
 They described the poor conditions and the starving state of the colonists, deemed the land totally unfit for agriculture, and reported (incorrectly) that the settlers had abandoned the colony.
 As a result of these reports, many people cancelled their migration plans or diverted to Cape Town in South Africa, or to the more well-established New South Wales colony.

 Nevertheless, a few settlers arrived and additional stores were dispatched.
 By 1832 the population of the colony had reached about 1,500.
 Aboriginal people were not counted at that time, but in the south west have been estimated to number 15,000.
 The difficulty of clearing land to grow crops was so great that by 1850 the population of settlers had increased only to 5,886.
 This population had settled mainly around the southwestern coastline at Bunbury, Augusta and Albany.

+Edward Gibbon Wakefield used the Swan River Colony to illustrate the importance of combined labour and the danger of a dispersed population.
+In his Letter from Sydney, published anonomously in 1829, and later in his England and America, published in 1833, Wakefield criticised the Swan River land grants for failing to encourage the development of a necessary class of wage-labourers.